Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Extended Ablation Visualizations

 \subsection{Impact of Self-Attention (Relational Reasoning)}

 We trained a variant where the Set Transformer was replaced by a DeepSets-style architecture (independent processing followed by global mean pooling).
-As shown in Figure \ref{fig:ablation_deepsets}, the Moment Tensor components ($M_{xx}, M_{yy}, \dots$) exhibit significantly higher scatter and bias compared to the full model.
-Pooling-based architectures fail to capture the pairwise relative phase information (e.g., polarity differences between stations) required to distinguish focal mechanisms.
-Self-Attention is theoretically necessary for resolving these geometric ambiguities.
+As shown in Figure \ref{fig:ablation_deepsets}, the physical tensor components ($M_{xx}, M_{yy}, \dots$) exhibit higher scatter and bias compared to the full Sensoformer model.
+Pooling-based architectures independently aggregate features, fundamentally failing to capture the pairwise relative phase information (e.g., phase polarity reversals between distant sensors) required to distinguish complex spatial geometries.
+Global self-attention provides the necessary relational inductive bias to resolve these spatial ambiguities.